What you see: White patches on dates you’ve had for a while

 So, while mold formation isn’t impossible, it’s an issue that date farmers, not consumers, are much more likely to encounter.
 It is possible that yeast could grow on dates in your kitchen but you’d probably smell alcohol or something sour.
 They would also not taste right, their color might be off and they might be puffy.
 Any white stuff from yeast would be more likely to show up in creases of the date, not in the ridge-top patches more common with sugar crystallization.

 To extend shelf life, keep your dates in the fridge (or even the freezer if you aren’t going to eat them for a while).
-Dates with higher moisture content in particular will benefit from cool temperatures.
+Dates with higher moisture content will espeically benefit from cool temperatures.